A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Numerical Experiments

 The evaluation of the merit function $\mer$ requires an additional evaluation of the gradient $\nabla f$, which can cause higher computational costs.
-To avoid this computation, we first check the condition \be \psi(\prox{z_k+s_k})\geq \mer(z_k) \ee and, in such case, we set $\rho_k=-1$.
-Notice that \cref{eq:num-pmer} implies $\mer(z_k+s_k)\geq \psi(\prox{z_k+s_k}) \geq \mer(z_k)$, i.e., we have $\rho_k\leq 0$ and this step would be rejected.
-Hence, we do not need to compute $\Fnor{z_k+s_k}$ in this case.
-Since we mainly consider large-scale problems, we will utilize a limited memory version of the quasi-Newton method.
-Based on the classical work \cite{byrd1994representations}, we implement the following compact form of the (L-)BFGS scheme
+To avoid this computation, we first check the condition \be \psi(\prox{z_k+s_k})\geq \mer(z_k) \ee and we set $\rho_k=-1$ if \eqref{eq:num-pmer} holds.
+Notice that \eqref{eq:num-pmer} implies $\mer(z_k+s_k)\geq \psi(\prox{z_k+s_k}) \geq \mer(z_k)$, i.e., we have $\rho_k\leq 0$ and this step would be rejected.
+Thus, we do not need to compute $\Fnor{z_k+s_k}$ in this case.
+As we mainly consider large-scale problems, we utilize L-BFGS updates to approximate $\nabla^2 f$.
+Based on \cite{byrd1994representations}, we implement the following compact form of the (L-)BFGS scheme